heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 I was originally interested in developing this library to play the Asteroids-style game, [Hexagonoids](/posts/2023-07-28-hexagonoids/), that I built a while back.
 My goal was to evolve neural networks that could effectively play the game using the NEAT algorithm.
-I never got around to it.
+This proved to be quite a lofty goal.
+I started with a tic-tac-toe experiment (which I will be sharing soon), which seemed like a manageable starting point but, of course, had many hidden complexities.

 I also pursued this project because I was not happy with the NEAT implementations available.
 I had read about more advanced implementations, like ES-Hyperneat, that had been developed by the inventor of NEAT but were not available in the existing JS implementations.
+Most of the existing JS NEAT implementations are not set up for extensibility and don't include basic features like exporting and importing neural networks.

 This was also a good opportunity for me to explore good code management best practices, utilizing a Yarn Monorepo for managing the code as separate packages, and GitHub Actions for automatically versioning and publishing the code to the GitHub Package Registry.
 To that end, I implemented a fully automated package release workflow using [Beachball](https://github.com/microsoft/beachball).

+## Key features

+- **Modular architecture:** Easily swap out components like the evaluator, reproducer, and environment.
+- **Multiple NEAT variants:** Supports NEAT, HyperNEAT, ES-HyperNEAT, and DES-HyperNEAT.
+- **Cross-platform:** Works in both Node.js and browser environments.
+- **Worker threads:** Utilizes worker threads for parallel processing to improve performance.
+- **Serialization:** Supports exporting and importing neural networks for easy storage and transfer.

 ## Parallel Processing